 There are different types of auto insurance coverage throughout Canada.
 In the province of Ontario, it is mandatory that all drivers obtain auto insurance.
 The type of auto insurance you purchase depends on your individual needs and mandatory coverages.
 Some provinces in Canada have government-owned insurance providers, but in Ontario, you must purchase your auto insurance from a private insurance provider.
-It is very important that all drivers in Ontario obtain auto insurance prior to putting licence plates on a car, buy a temporary permit, or renew their vehicle registration.
-Those who drive without auto insurance coverage can be fined $5000 and up to $50,000 for repeat offences.
-Repeat offenders also face the possibility of having their driver’s licence suspended and/or their car impounded.
+It is very important that all drivers in Ontario obtain auto insurance prior to putting license plates on a car, buying a temporary permit, or renewing their vehicle registration.
+Those who drive without auto insurance coverage can be fined $5000 and up to $50,000 for repeat offenses.
+Repeat offenders also face the possibility of having their driver’s license suspended and/or their car impounded.
 Also if you are convicted of driving without auto insurance, you will have a very difficult time obtaining auto insurance as you would be considered a high-risk driver.

 Mandatory Car Insurance Coverage in The Province of Ontario

 In the province of Ontario, the law requires all drivers to have the following mandatory coverages:

 - Direct Compensation Coverage

 This is the bare minimum coverage the province of Ontario requires all drivers to have included in their auto insurance policy.

 3rd party liability coverage is mandatory as this type of coverage will cover costs involved when someone outside of your vehicle is either killed or injured.
 It also covers property damage as a result of your car accident.
 Liability coverages can be quite costly, for this reason, many drivers opt for $1 million or higher coverage.

 Direct compensation coverage is in place to cover any damage to your vehicle and its contents as a result of a car accident in which you are not at fault.